 There are a lot of poor paying jobs floating around out there.
 On top of that, there are even more scams identifying ways for people to make money that don’t really work.
 Census work is one of the few legitimate part time work opportunities that actually works for almost everyone – it’s something I myself would do if I needed some extra income.

 How can I get started?
 The first step is to contact your local census office.
-Here’s a full list of them – just find the one closest to you and give them a call.
+Just find the one closest to you and give them a call.